baincd/vscode-maven-log-folding-and-colors/README.md

 ### Downloading Artifacts Log Lines Behavior

 Since Maven can download artifacts in parallel, it is impossible to fold these lines perfectly such that all the lines regarding the downloading of a specific artifact are always in the same folding region.
-Despite this, the folding region of these log lines is made as useful as possible.

 ## Future Enhancements